 I am a social historian of food and cities in early modern Europe.

 Between 2016 and 2019 I completed a PhD in history at Birkbeck, University of London.
 My thesis, ‘Selling food in the streets of London, c.
 1600–1750’, considered the work and significance of poor women and men selling fish, oysters, fruit, vegetables and ready-to-eat snacks, beyond the markets and shops of the formal economy.
-The research argued for an alternative history of England’s fast-growing capital, a history that accounted for the poor, suburban lives and less regulated labour experienced by most Londoners.
+In 2019–20 I held the Economic History Society’s Anniversary Fellowship at the Institute of Historical Research, University of London.
+Currently I am a research fellow at Trinity College Dublin, part of the ERC-funded FoodCult project, on the history of food in early modern Ireland.

 ‘Local and global foodways’, ‘The art of street food’, and ‘Eating out and eating outside’, in Melissa Calaresu and Vicky Avery (eds.), Feast & Fast: The Art of Food in Europe 1500–1800 (London, 2019), pp. 59–60, 98–101, 178–79